the-freetech-company/stocks_realtime/README.md

 6968a93f6181   portainer/agent:2.16.1   "./agent"                 46 minutes ago   Up 46 minutes   0.0.0.0:9001->9001/tcp, :::9001->9001/tcp       portainer_agent
 ```
 6. Tail the pyparser.log file to ensure the program is working correctly.
-<sub>I annotated the example with comments (ex: # INSERT EVENT LOG) to identify each event type expected if the program is functioning correctly.</sub>
+*I annotated the example with comments (ex: # INSERT EVENT LOG) to identify each event type expected if the program is functioning correctly.*
 ```
 root@twelvedata:/home/mark/stocks_realtime# docker exec ce9d45181c95 tail -f /var/log/pyparser.log
 INFO:root:{'event': 'heartbeat', 'status': 'ok'}                                # HEARTBEAT FROM WEBSOCKET INFO:root:<pymongo.results.InsertOneResult object at 0x7f1dfa6431f0>            # INSERT EVENT LOG
 INFO:root:{'event': 'price', 'symbol': 'GRT/BTC', 'currency_base': 'The Graph', 'currency_quote': 'Bitcoin', 'exchange': 'Huobi', 'type': 'Digital Currency', 'timestamp': 1668886352, 'price': 3.61e-06, 'bid': 3.6e-06, 'ask': 3.62e-06, 'day_volume': 73740, '_id': ObjectId('63792f5075127fbc251c9337')}                                                   # EVENT RECIEVED LOG
 INFO:root:<pymongo.results.InsertOneResult object at 0x7f1dfa6432b0>            # INSERT EVENT LOG
 INFO:root:{'event': 'price', 'symbol': 'BTC/USD', 'currency_base': 'Bitcoin', 'currency_quote': 'US Dollar', 'exchange': 'Coinbase Pro', 'type': 'Digital Currency', 'timestamp': 1668886352, 'price': 16608.9, 'bid': 16608.9, 'ask': 16608.9, 'day_volume': 10798, '_id': ObjectId('63792f5175127fbc251c9338')}    # EVENT RECIEVED LOG
 INFO:root:{'event': 'heartbeat', 'status': 'ok'}                                # HEARTBEAT FROM WEBSOCKET INFO:root:<pymongo.results.InsertOneResult object at 0x7f1dfa6439a0>            # INSERT EVENT LOG
 ```
-1. You are now ready to access MongoDB using the public ip, port, username, and password you defined in your `.env` file above.
+7. You are now ready to access MongoDB using the public ip, port, username, and password you defined in your `.env` file above.

+## Existing Architecture, Business Requirements, New Architecture

+### The Existing Architecture

+The client's existing architecture (broken and abandoned by previous developers) used Apache Flink to read real time stock data from a Websocket and output to MySQL.
+The client initially brought me on to replace Flink with Kafka, which would have added more complexity into this already overarchitected application.
+After talking with the client more, I was able to extract the business requirements shown below.

+### Business Requirements

+The client has a requirement for a real-time streaming application which retreieves data by listening on a Websocket.
+This data must then be inserted into a database for visualization for use in the client's BI tool of preference, Tableau.

+### The New Architecture

+ill explain dis